cloudsurfers4153/Frontend/README.md

 ## Deployment to Google Cloud Storage

-The frontend is deployed as a static website on Google Cloud Storage.
+The frontend is deployed as a website on Google Cloud Storage.

 ### Prerequisites